 What are the signs and symptoms of SVT?

-Some people have no symptoms during an SVT episode.
-If you do have symptoms, they may include:
+You may have no symptoms during an SVT episode.
+If you do have symptoms, they may include any of the following:

-- Having pain, pressure, or tightness in your chest, neck, jaw, arms, or upper back.
+- Pain, pressure, or tightness in your chest, neck, jaw, arms, or upper back

-- Feeling anxious, scared, or worried that something bad may happen.
+- Feel anxious, scared, or worried that something bad may happen

 How is SVT diagnosed?

-- Tests on your blood and urine to look for possible causes of your SVT.
+- Blood or urine tests are done to check for causes of SVT.

-- A chest x-ray to check your heart and lungs.
+- A chest x-ray shows a picture of your heart and lungs.

-- If you have problems with fainting, you may need a tilt table test.
-This test checks to see what happens to your heart and your blood pressure when you change positions.
+- A tilt table test checks your heart and blood pressure when your body changes positions.

 How is SVT treated?